-- Candidates will usually be training for either 2 years, gaining a Diploma in Theology, Mission and Ministry, or 3 years, gaining a BA in Theology, Mission & Ministry (through Durham University), or Theology Graduates will be on the 2 year MA in Christian Leadership offered by St Mellitus College (through Middlesex) or the 2 year MA in Theology, Mission & Ministry (through Durham University).
-Candidates join part-time St Mellitus College students for residential weekends and weeks; weekly teaching is based at St Mellitus College's London centre at 24 Collingham Road, London, SW5 0LX, in St Mellitus College, North West at Liverpool Cathedral, or in St Mellitus College, South West at St Matthias Church, Plymouth.
-In 2019, the MA programmes may be available in Plymouth.
-Please consult the Centre Director.
-It is assumed that candidates will be engaged in the local church/network 50% of the time, a student 50% of the time – for example, students may be involved with mission and ministry for a local context for Sunday plus two days per week, allowing two or three days a week for study and one day off.
+1. Candidates will usually be training for either 2 years, gaining a Diploma in Theology, Mission and Ministry, or 3 years, gaining a BA in Theology, Mission & Ministry (through Durham University), or Theology Graduates will be on the 2-year MA in Christian Leadership offered by St Mellitus (through Middlesex) or the 2-year MA in Theology, Mission & Ministry (through Durham University).
+Candidates join part-time St Mellitus students for residential week-ends and weeks; weekly teaching is based at St Mellitus’ London home at 24 Collingham Road, London, SW5 0LX, in St Mellitus College North-West at Liverpool Cathedral, in St Mellitus College South-West at St Matthias Church, Plymouth, or in St Mellitus College East Midlands at Trinity Church, Nottingham.
+In 2019, the MA programmes will not be available in Plymouth or the East Midlands, though this will be reviewed in future years.
+It is assumed that candidates will be engaged in the local church/network 50% of the time, a student 50% of the time – for example, students may be involved with mission and ministry for a local context for Sunday plus up to two days per week, allowing three days a week for study and one day off.

-- (i) All tuition costs and the costs of residential weekends and weeks will be met by the block grant funding which comes from the Ministry Division Central Fund for Ministerial Training to the ordinand’s diocese and is then paid to the college.
+3. (i) All tuition costs and the costs of residential week-ends and weeks will be met by the block grant funding which comes from the Ministry Division Central Fund for Ministerial Training to the ordinand’s diocese and is then paid to the college.

 (ii) Candidates will normally be eligible to receive a Personal and Book Allowance (usually just over £1k pa) which will come from the ordinand’s diocese (from the block grant funding), though this will be calculated according to the candidate’s level of personal savings.